InternetNinjo/FMHY-SafeLink-Guard/README.md

 ## Disclaimer

-FMHY SafeLink Guard uses the FMHY filterlist as its data source and cannot guarantee absolute protection against every malicious or phishing site.
+FMHY SafeLink Guard uses the FMHY sitelist as its data source and cannot guarantee absolute protection against every malicious or phishing site.
 Always use sound judgment when visiting unfamiliar URLs.
 The author and contributors assume no liability for any damages or losses incurred while using this script.

 ---